 Overall, this year’s edition of Miami Music Week was definitely one for the books.
 After attending for the fourth year in a row, it’s clear that the electronic music scene is only getting bigger and better each year; and Miami Music Week has continued to grow accordingly.
 The new home of Ultra Music Festival is definitely a complete 180 from the original venue, but the organisers have adapted extremely well; especially given the time frame and rules and restrictions.
 Miami Music Week continues to hold the title as one of the world’s premier electronic music events and I can’t wait to be back next year!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Miami, USA using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023